d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 #> 4              R 3.5 5.375    6.3 7.050 8.1 6.221875 1.1335740 32       0
 ```

-Using the provided `R` script file, we will create side-by-side histograms of IMDb by movie content rating.
-Enter the variable name, `imdb_score` for yy and `content_rating` for xx at line 44, highlight and run lines 39 - 48.
+Using the provided `R` script file, we will create side-by-side histograms of IMDb scores by movie content rating.
+Enter the variable name, `imdb_score` for yy and `content_rating` for xx at line 44, highlight and run lines 39--48.

 ```r